ruauka/go-from-py/README.md

 Folder `py-invoke`.

-To call the GO code from Python, the was used Python library `ctypes` - https://pypi.org/project/ctypes/
+To call the GO code from Python was used Python library `ctypes` - https://pypi.org/project/ctypes/

 To create the invoke service was used Router `Sanic` - https://sanic.dev/en/